Standby sound bites 22-23 before we go back to the top.

 He's looking cool.

-Cornell's on, and he was he was revved up.
+Cornell's on, and he was revved up.

-And uh here's the first two sound bites.
+And here's the first two soundbites.

 When I think of Barack Obama and I think about all that is at stake here, I really long since left talking about how many terms will he be as a president.

-I am very cautious of the fact that those who thinks that he has some hidden agenda, and if only he could be given a second term for us to see the new light.
+I am very cautious of the fact that those who think that he has some hidden agenda and that if only he could be given a second term for us to see the new light, new things will be revealed.

-Obama has not raised a hammer and sickle flag.
+Okay, so, well, very upset that Obama has not raised a hammer and sickle flag.

 He just wants to go all communist all the time.

-That's what Belafonte say.
+That's what Belafonte said.

 I think if there was the kind of moral compass serving Barack Obama in the way we all had hoped, the moral force would have helped him make choices.

-The absence of that force and his equations, the absence of that barometer to guide him when he has to make these decisions, which are hugely complicated, especially from the political perspective.
+The absence of that force in his equations, the absence of that barometer to guide him when he has to make these decisions, which are hugely complicated, especially from the political perspective, he should have come to the table with things that I think would have helped us at this moment in crisis.

-So that's pretty much what I said.
+No, that's pretty much what I said.

 It's too complicated.

-And he hadn't been doing it, and so uh I'm gonna vote Romney, right?
+And he hadn't been doing it.

 No.